• My Story

 Since you cannot keep your child away from every social environment such as classrooms, parks, and other public places, teaching them social skills is essential.
 If you don’t know where to start, continue reading to learn easy ways to help your autistic child deal with social situations.

-Make the most of technology
+Make the Most of Technology

 Technology has opened many doors for children with autism.
 Autistic children can now practice speech using mobile communication technologies.